Adamant-im/AIPs/AIPS/aip_draft_URI_Format_for_ADAMANT.md

 - `message` is a message which supposed to be sent to contact (or as a comment for a transfer)

 Supposed `action` values:
 - `send_tokens` for sending tokens to address.
-Can open Send tokens screen.
-If dialog with address exists, send In-Chat.
+Should open Send tokens screen.
+If dialog with address exists, app should send In-Chat.
 - `send_message` for sending message to address.
-Can open or create chat with address.
+Should open or create chat with address.

 It is up to application how to process actions and it depends when user retrieves URL in the app.
 F. e., in Send tokens window, it can parse only `amount` and `message` values.